 Power produced by the projects would be collected by Sharyland Utilities and transmitted by CREZ lines.
 The CREZ project interconnects Sharyland wind energy collection substations near Silverton, Nazareth, Hereford and White Deer to the ERCOT grid downstate.
-Some of the companies developing wind projects to interconnect through the Deaf Smith Sharyland substation include Tri-Global, EURUS, Scatec-Mariah, Lincoln Renewable-EDF, Chermac-Happy, and E.ON.
+Other companies developing wind projects to interconnect through the Deaf Smith Sharyland substation include Tri-Global, EURUS, Scatec-Mariah, Chermac-Happy, and E.ON.

-Construction is complete for the $7 million Amarillo College Hinkson campus on West Fifteenth Street.
-Offices are now open at the new facility, which will be in use for classes in the spring semester of 2014.
+Classes are in session at the $7 million Amarillo College Hinkson campus on West Fifteenth Street.
 Besides core college curriculum classrooms, the campus will include technical labs for training in trucking, industrial maintenance and renewable energy-wind.

 Margaret Formby Memorial Collection -- A project of Deaf Smith Friends of the Library, readers are able to view over 300 very early editions of the Hereford Brand newspaper.
 Click here to learn about and view the collection online.